budget supermarket uk

 5. ASDA – The Best Mainstream Budget Option

-Not every product is cheaper at budget stores.
-I discovered Aldi’s cleaning products cost more than Tesco’s own brand equivalents.
-Comparison is vital.
-For instance, I found branded toiletries or specific cleaning agents can sometimes be cheaper at mainstream supermarkets when on promotion, or even at dedicated discount retailers like Home Bargains or B&M.
+Not all products are cheaper at budget supermarkets.
+For example, cleaning products at Aldi might be more expensive than Tesco’s own-brand options.
+It’s crucial to compare prices, as branded toiletries or specific cleaning agents can sometimes be found cheaper at mainstream supermarkets during promotions, or even at discount retailers like Home Bargains or B&M.

 Mistake 3: Buying Budget Versions of Everything